 They may not want sweets anyway.
 Children are just as likely to choose small toys over candy according to this study.
 If parents can change their own enabling behaviour then they can reduce the calorific burden that their children are placed under.

 And it’s not just the kids you have to worry about

-One case report from my favourite non-medical journal of the month, Australian Zoologist, tells the tale of a poor garden skink that got stuck to a half melted candy – described as a yellow-and-white, banana-flavoured soft object).
-He/she/it was only able to escape with the help of the passing zoologists.
+One case report from my favourite non-medical journal this month, Australian Zoologist, tells the tale of a poor garden skink stuck to a half-melted candy – described as a yellow-and-white, banana-flavoured soft object).
+He/she/it could only escape with the passing zoologists’ help.

 So perhaps they should just stay at home and watch a nice film then?